arangodb/docs/3.11/indexing-inverted.md

   is that you don't need to specify the Analyzers in queries with the `ANALYZER()` function, they can be inferred from the index definition.

-If you plan on using inverted indexes in Search Alias Views, also consider the following restrictions:
+If you plan on using inverted indexes in `search-alias` Views, also consider the following restrictions in addition:

 - All inverted indexes you add to a single `search-alias` View need to have matching `primarySort` and `storedValues` settings.
-- If inverted indexes of different collections index fields with the same name (attribute path), these fields need to have matching `analyzer` and `searchField` settings.
+- If different inverted indexes index fields with the same name (attribute path), these fields need to have matching `analyzer` and `searchField` settings.
+- Fields that are implicitly indexed by `includeAllFields` must also have the same `analyzer` and `searchField` settings as fields with the same attribute path indexed by other inverted indexes.
+You cannot combine inverted indexes in a `search-alias` View if these settings would be ambiguous for any field.

 ## Utilizing inverted indexes in queries